TesheMaximillan/Bookstore/README.md

 # Bookstore App

-> In this project, I add events to Calculator and use an existing logic files in my project:
+> In this website, I will create an MVP version of Bookstore App that allows:

-## Requirements

-* Three pages are created for `Home`, `Calculator` and `Quote`
+    * Display a list of books.
+    * Add a book.
+    * Remove a selected book.:

+## for this milestone I followed the following requirements

+* Initialize React app.
+* Reusable components are created.
-* React router is used for page navigation
+* Add React router and set two `<Route>` and `<Link>` for the app navigation
-* React basic styling(pre-processed css files) are used
-* Existing calculate.js and operate.js are added into a logic/ directory.
-* Event handlers are implemented.
-* I Used the math logic from calculate.js and operate.js.
+* Books page is the default view
+* Display the list of books with Remove button
-* Refactor a class based component to a functional component.
+* Create a component book for displaying single book
+* A form for adding book is created
+* Categories should a button "Check status" only

 ## Technologies